suzanamelo-m/suzanamelo/content/posts/reflections-reinvent-2024/index.md

 To start, I couldn’t hold back my tears during the APJC Community Builders meetup when I received beautiful words of appreciation and recognition from Shafraz Rahim , AWS Community Manager for the APJC region.
 Shafraz is someone I deeply admire, and his recognition meant the world to me.

-However, the biggest surprise came later during the EMEA Community Builders meeting, where I received an award for my work advocating for women in tech and inclusion.
+However, the biggest surprise came later during the EMEA Community Builders meeting, where I received an award for my work advocating for women in tech and inclusion delivered by Gunnar Grosch, principal AWS Developer Relations - responsible for the Nordics, and Thembile Martis, Community Manager for EMEA.
 I never imagined receiving such recognition just four months after moving to Sweden.

 At first, I struggled with the all-too-familiar imposter syndrome and typical self-doubt many women face, questioning if I deserved this honor.
 Then, I realized that doubting myself wouldn’t be helpful.
 Embracing this moment was vital, not for me, but to empower other amazing women worldwide.

-Instead, I want to share the steps I’ve taken to contribute to inclusivity and women in tech—steps you, too, can take to encourage more women:
+Instead, I want to share the steps I’ve taken to contribute to inclusivity and women in tech.
+Steps you, too, can take to encourage more women:

 ![AWS APJ meetup slide](/img/apjmeetup.jpg)